Security

 Credential security

-Credentials are protected by two independent encryption layers:Layer 1: Skill credential encryption (XOR)
+Credentials are protected by two independent encryption layers:Layer 1: Skill credential encryption (AES-256-GCM)

-- API keys encrypted with XOR using a 32-byte random key
+- API keys encrypted with AES-256-GCM using a 32-byte random key

-- Encryption key stored in OS keychain (
+- Encryption key stored in the unified OS keychain vault (

 - Credentials are decrypted only at execution time